 - Hold for five breaths

 Squats are important, as they help in the contraction and loosening of the pelvic muscle and help reduce delivery pain.
-Taking position with the support of a gym ball or holder, will give a good pressure to the pelvic area and thighs.
+Taking a position with the support of a gym ball or holder will give good pressure to the pelvic area and thighs.